 Melissa has been seconded onto a project which is looking to promote a new financial product.
 The team intend to promote the product in the form of direct mail, posters, adverts on websites and text messaging.
-Given the nature of the queries, Giles intends to revisit the FCA's expectations regarding the fair treatment of customers and Melissa has been asked to inform the team which of these types of financial promotions are covered under the FCA rules.
+Melissa has been asked to inform the team which of these types of financial promotions are covered under the FCA rules.

-- 46. Under which treating customers fairly outcome would Melissa have made her observations? - A. Consumers are provided with clear information and are kept appropriately informed before, during and after the point of sale. - B. Consumers can be confident that they are dealing with firms where the fair treatment of customers is central to the corporate culture. - C. Consumers do not face unreasonable post-sale barriers imposed by firms to change product, switch provider, submit a claim or make a complaint. - D. Where consumers receive advice, the advice is suitable and takes account of their needs. - 47.
+- 46. Under which FCA outcome, regarding the fair treatment of customers would Melissa have made her observations? - A. Consumers are provided with clear information and are kept appropriately informed before, during and after the point of sale. - B. Consumers can be confident that they are dealing with firms where the fair treatment of customers is central to the corporate culture. - C. Consumers do not face unreasonable post-sale barriers imposed by firms to change product, switch provider, submit a claim or make a complaint. - D. Where consumers receive advice, the advice is suitable and takes account of their needs. - 47.
 Which type of misrepresentation is Rod most likely to have made? - A. Careless. - B. Deliberate. - C. Innocent. - D. Reckless.